Nomagugu Simelane: Political career

 Simelane joined the ANCYL at the age of 16 in 1992 and was branch treasurer of the youth league in Dobsonville from 1992 to 1993.
 While studying at the University of Natal's Pietermaritzburg campus, she was chair of the South African Students Congress from 1997 to 1998.
 She was then chairperson of the university's ANC Youth League branch from 1999 until 2001.
 She was the secretary of the university's Law Student Society from 1999 to 2000.

 Simelane later became chairperson of the Black Lawyers Association at the university and was in the post from 2000 to 2001.
 She was branch secretary from 2002 to 2004.

 She was the provincial treasurer of the ANC Youth League from 2003 to 2010.
 From 2010 until 2011, she was the regional treasurer of the ANC's Abaqulusi branch.
 She was elected regional chairperson and served in the post from 2011 to 2014.
 She was elected a member of the ANC Provincial Executive Committee in 2015.

 Simelane was elected as an MPL in May 2014 and was the chairperson of the legislature's Agriculture Committee until 2019.
 Premier Sihle Zikalala appointed her as MEC for Health in May 2019.

 In September 2021, Simelane issued a public apology after she and her guests defied COVID-19 regulations during a surprise birthday party for her in August.
 The Democratic Alliance in KwaZulu-Natal laid criminal charges against her.

 Prior to the ANC's provincial elective conference, the ANC in the eThekwini region, the party's largest region in KwaZulu-Natal, endorsed Simelane campaign for deputy provincial chairperson.
 She was on ANC MPL and candidate for provincial chairperson, Siboniso Duma's "Taliban" slate, a group of candidates allied to former president Jacob Zuma.
 On 23 July 2022, Simelane-Zulu was elected as the deputy provincial chairperson of the ANC, defeating Education MEC Kwazi Mshengu in a vote that went 927–661 as the "Taliban" slate made a clean sweep of all the provincial leadership positions.

 Zikalala resigned as premier on 5 August 2022 and Finance MEC Nomusa Dube-Ncube was elected to replace him.
 On 11 August 2022, Dube-Ncube appointed her executive council, in which Simelane-Zulu remains as the MEC for Health.

 The ANC's support in KwaZulu-Natal declined significantly in the 2024 provincial election, dropping from first-place to third in terms of electoral support.
 Simelane-Zulu was, however, re-elected to her seat in the provincial legislature.
-The newly elected premier Thami Ntuli of the Inkatha Freedom Party formed a coalition with the ANC, the Democratic Alliance, and the National Freedom Party which saw Simelane-Zulu reappointed as MEC for Health in the provincial Executive Council.Simelane has beed accused for plotting the dismissal of Ngobese-zuma.
+The newly elected premier Thami Ntuli of the Inkatha Freedom Party formed a coalition with the ANC, the Democratic Alliance, and the National Freedom Party which saw Simelane-Zulu reappointed as MEC for Health in the provincial Executive Council.